MailTape/MailTape-v1/_posts/2018-06-03-MALFNKTION.md

 ## Emancipator – Bat Country
 _Aditya Alamuru_: **"**Any song by [Emancipator](http://emancipatormusic.com/) is great for starting your day.
 It's my go-to-listen for downtempo vibes.
 This song is from his most recent album 'Baralku'.
 I picked this because I got to watch him play this album live when he came to India a few months back.
 Needless to say, it surpassed all my expectations.
 The entire album is a must-listen! **"**

-## Anderson Paak — The Dreamer (feat.
+## Anderson .Paak — The Dreamer (feat.
 Talib Kweli & Timan Family Choir)
-_Aditya Alamuru_: **"**[Anderson Paak](http://www.andersonpaak.com/) is positivity personified.
+_Aditya Alamuru_: **"**[Anderson .Paak](http://www.andersonpaak.com/) is positivity personified.
 It was really hard to pick just one song of his.
 I think he says it best: 'This one's for all the little dreamers.
 And the ones who never gave a fuck!'**"**

 # MailTape's selection